Stacks and Queue

 ArrayQueue

-Problem: this is not dealing with what happend when count = array.length
+Problem: this is not dealing with what happens when count = array.length

 public class ArrayQueue<T> implements Queue<T>{